 - Document Editor

-The Wrike Developers site – has full API documentation and other necessary functions (such as API keys) and anything else required to create your custom integration with the app.
+The Developers site – has full API documentation and other necessary functions (such as API keys) and anything else required to create your custom integration with the app.

 Real-time Updates and Editing